 Add 10x cDNA synthesis master mix, T4 Gene 32 protein, and DNA suspension buffer to each well [1-TXT].
 Place the PCR plate into the thermocycler and run as detailed in the text protocol [2].

-Plate on ice as talent adds 0.15 microliters of 10x cDNA synthesis master mix, 0.12 microliters of T4 Gene 32 protein, and 0.73 microliters of DNA suspension buffer to each well.
+Plate on ice as talent adds 1 microliter of cDNA master mix solution to each well in 96 well PCR plate (Sample Plate 1).
+1 microliter of cDNA master mix solution consists of 0.15 microliters of 10x cDNA synthesis master mix, 0.12 microliters of T4 Gene 32 protein, and 0.73 microliters of DNA suspension buffer.
 TEXT: See text for volumes

 Talent places the PCR plate into the thermocycler and sets up program.

-After the cycle, add 7.5 microliters of Taq polymerase master mix and 1.5 microliters of the primer pool to each well [1-TXT].
+After the cycle, add 9 microliters of Taq polymerase solution to each well in 96 well PCR plate (Sample Plate 1).
+0 microliters consists of 7.5 microliters of Taq polymerase master mix and 1.5 microliters of the primer pool.
+[1-TXT].

-Plate as talent adds 7.5 microliters of Taq polymerase master mix, and 1.5 microliters of the primer pool, to each well.
+Talent adds 9 microliters of Taq polymerase solution to each well in 96 well PCT plate (Sample Plate 1).
+Taq polymerase solution consists of 7.5 microliters of Taq polymerase master mix, and 1.5 microliters of the primer pool.
 Use labeled containers.
 TEXT: See text for preparing the primer pool

 Now, place the PCR plate in the thermocycler and run the preamplification protocol detailed in the text protocol [1].